How to properly announce scheduled network maintenance to your users

 An Overview of What You're Doing

-- Describe what you're currently doing to address the situation
+- Describe what you're currently doing to address the outage or problem

 - If this is planned downtime for upgrades, you can let users know what new features or improvements this upgrade will bring.
 Knowing that they will benefit long-term from the downtime increases user acceptance